 Reply STOP to opt-out

-To comply with the TCPA requirements and CTIA guidelines, your US number must respond to the STOP keyword.
-When a customer texts STOP, Omnisend responds to that request and updates your opt-in list.
+To comply with the TCPA requirements and CTIA guidelines, your US/CA number must respond to the STOP keyword.
+When a customer texts STOP, auto-response is sent and your opt-in list is updated.

 To provide your customers with opt-out instruction, we add "Reply STOP to opt-out" text at the end of the message.
 This text will count into your character limit (160 per SMS message) and may impact the price of the SMS Campaign.